THE TRAVELLING HISTORIAN -- EASTER ISLAND

 photo by G.Wilson

-Orongo is a restored ceremonial village where there are 53 rebuilt houses and about a thousand petroglyps.
-The petroglyphs carved on a rock overlooking the three islands depict various aspects of the Bird Man Cult which existed only in the Middle Period in the island's history.
-An important part of these ceremonies that took place on the rim of the circular volcanic crater 600 yards in diameter was to watch for the return of the first sooty terns to the three islands off the coast of Easter Island from their annual migration.
+Orongo is a restored ceremonial village, where there are 53 rebuilt houses and about a thousand petroglyps.
+The petroglyphs carved on a rock overlooking the three islands, depict various aspects of the Bird Man Cult which existed only in the Middle Period in the island's history.
+An important part of these ceremonies, which took place on the rim of the circular volcanic crater 600 yards in diameter, was to watch for the return of the first sooty terns to the three islands off the coast of Easter Island from their annual migration.

 Petroglyphs